 Housing tip # 1:

-Here is a list of 12 different places you can search for housing if you are disabled and/or low-income (in the US)
+Here is a Long list of different places you can search for housing if you are disabled and/or low-income (in the US)

 Housing tip # 2:

 If you would like to learn more about communes, eco-villages, cooperatives, land trusts, and other groovy ways of living, check out this Guide to Cooperative Living on a Disability Income (international)

 Housing tip #3

 If you are on SSI, it’s important to learn the SSI housing regs and make sure you are paying the right amount of rent.
 If you pay the wrong amount, your check will be lowered.
 Some people discover that they have been getting a lower check for the last ten years!
 (Note: This is for SSI only.
 It does not matter for SSDI.)